rus0000/jsinheritance/README.md

 Meanings of term "function":
 * Built-in `Function` constructor
-* Any JavaScript function in the system's memory
-* Any function declaration or function expression in a source code
-  * This will become a *real* function only after parsing
+* Specific named JavaScript function, referenced by name created with `function declaration`
+* Specific anonymous JavaScript function, referenced by some access path

 ## Function and Object constructors' relation
-Relation between `Function` and `Object` constructors is very important, since it plays very important role in JavaScript inheritance.
+Relation between `Function` and `Object` constructors is very important.
+It plays very important role in JavaScript inheritance.

 To summarize:
 * Every function in JS is an object, more exactly - two objects: function itself and its prototype